JessicaCarmona/Movie-Project/README.md

 2. Download or Clone the files in the  **Movie Project**  Repository (``Movie_Trailer.py``, ``media.py``, ``freash_tomatoes.py``)
 ** Make sure files are saved in the same archive

-How to use the code
+How to use the code:

 3. Open file Movie Trailer.
 4. The file already contains an example of movies.
 Below is e detail of what information you have to use to update the code with information of the movies you like.